stuyopensource/bootstrap/README.md

 Altering README.md
 ------------------

 To keep Twitter's readme content unchanged, alter README_PREPENDIX.md and run `./prepend_readme.sh`.
-This will put all additional content (such this sentence)a the top of README.md
+This will put all additional content (such as this sentence) at the top of README.md

 TODO
 ----

-* pare down files compiled
 * test iPad retina
 * adjust dependencies so one can just run `make bootstrap`

 [Twitter Bootstrap](http://twitter.github.com/bootstrap) [![Build Status](https://secure.travis-ci.org/twitter/bootstrap.png)](http://travis-ci.org/twitter/bootstrap)
 =================